 Still, our survey indicated that AWS will continue to make gains in market leadership.
 This trend is especially important for data engineers, including those working with medium and small enterprises, as AWS can provide solutions to their most basic challenges.
 This is especially true when they are supported by end-to-end data management platforms.

 Moreover, organizations are becoming increasingly aware of the value of data warehousing beyond simple storage.
 They’re identifying a need for better ways to extract information from their data and to analyze it.
-While Amazon Redshift may hold the key to simplifying that task, by making the BI and other benefits of data warehousing accessible and effective; this can also place a strain on data engineers if the challenges of management complexity are not adequately dealt with.
+While Amazon Redshift architecture may hold the key to simplifying that task, by making the BI and other benefits of data warehousing accessible and effective; this can also place a strain on data engineers if the challenges of management complexity are not adequately dealt with.